zigbee2mqtt/hassio-zigbee2mqtt/README.md

 <p>Run Zigbee2mqtt as a Hass.io Add-on</p>
 </div>

-## Warning: Breaking Changes in version 1.5.0
+## Warning: Breaking Changes in version 1.5.1

-Version 1.5.0 contains breaking changes and requires re-formating of the add-on configuration.
-Please see the updated configuration documentation.
+Version 1.5.1 contains breaking changes and requires re-formating of the add-on configuration.
+Please see the updated configuration documentation below.

 ## Installation